Not-Minimal/Computer-Science/SQL/Notas.md

 DELETE  FROM Products Where ProductID = 2
 UPDATE Products SET ProductName = "Sushi" WHERE ProductID = 33
 ### Operadores Logicos
+SELECT * FROM Products  where  ProductID = 33 AND ProductName = "Sushi"
+SELECT * FROM  Customers where CustomerID >= 50 and CustomerID < 55
+SELECT * FROM  Employees where  FirstName = "Nancy" or FirstName = "Anne"